David Pred – Co-Founder and Executive Director

 Kate Geary – Director

-Kate Geary is Bank Information Center Europe’s Forest Campaign Manager, based in Oxford, UK.
+Kate Geary is Bank Information Center Europe’s Campaigns Director, based in Oxford, UK.
 Previously, Kate led Oxfam’s advocacy on land rights, working in support of communities affected by land grabs and campaigning for policy change.
 Prior to that, she was a policy adviser for Oxfam on climate change and the private sector.
 Before joining Oxfam in 2004, Kate worked for a number of environmental and human rights organizations, including TERRA in Southeast Asia, and was Coordinator of the Ilisu Dam Campaign for a coalition including Friends of the Earth, the Kurdish Human Rights Project and The Corner House.
 She has published and co-authored a number of reports including The Suffering of Others: the human cost of the International Finance Corporation’s lending through financial intermediaries, Our Land, Our Lives, The New Forests Company and its Uganda Plantations, Now or Never.
 Climate Change: Time to get down to business; The Forecast for Tomorrow: The UK’s climate for change and Dams Inc: The record of twelve European dam-building companies; and for several years edited Watershed magazine in Thailand.
 She has a degree in Modern Languages from Oxford University.

 Bruce Shoemaker – Director